The iconic mid-century designer reflects on life.

 The blog is light-hearted and self-effacing as Kagan pokes fun at himself and his status as an “icon”.
 I seriously laughed out loud at his description of being a “trophy” to be photographed with fans at the Paris design expo Maison & Object.

-Kagan’s late wife Erica Wilson was also an amazing designer whose work I admire greatly.
+Kagan’s wife Erica Wilson was also an amazing designer whose work I admire greatly.
 Called the “Julia Child of embroidery” she led a rebirth of interest in traditional hand embroidery techniques in America.

 Four Footed Beasts in the Garden of Eden and Unicorn in Captivity by Erica Wilson